* Page 3 *

 WOBM has always featured an adult contemporary format, which was once mixed in with news updates at the top and bottom of the hour, 24 hours a day, 7 days a week.

-However, in 1996, that all changed when Nassau Broadcasting took over operations and drastically cut the news department, pretty much in half.
+However, in 1996, that all changed when Nassau Broadcasting took over operations and drastically cut the news department.

 In June 1996, WOBM started using the slogan "Ocean 92.7", later changing it to "Soft Rock 92.7" in September 1997.